 Crombie REIT operates a diverse portfolio of commercial real estate with a primary holding of retail properties.
 Its objectives are to generate reliable and growing cash distributions, to enhance its asset base, and to increase cash available for distribution through accretive acquisitions.
 Crombie REIT is characterized by its primary focus on grocery and drug store-anchored retail properties, its long-term approach to operational management through the continued reinvestment in its portfolio, its conservative financial structure and the long-term growth opportunities provided through its relationship with Empire and its subsidiaries.
-Crombie REIT currently owns a portfolio of 261 retail and office properties across Canada, comprising approximately 17.1 million square feet, with a strategy to own and operate a portfolio of high quality grocery and drug store anchored shopping centres and freestanding stores primarily in Canada's top 36 markets.
+Crombie REIT owns a portfolio of 281 retail and office properties across Canada, comprising approximately 19.1 million square feet, with a strategy to own, operate and develop a portfolio of high quality grocery and drug store anchored shopping centres, freestanding stores and mixed use developments primarily in Canada's top urban and suburban markets.

-As at May 7, 2016, the Company, through wholly-owned ECL Developments Limited, held a 41.5 percent equity accounted interest in Crombie REIT (40.2 percent on a fully diluted basis).
-The market value of its 41.5 percent ownership interest in Crombie REIT equaled \$786.0 million.
-In addition, the Company held \$24.7 million of Crombie REIT convertible unsecured subordinated debentures.
+The Company, through wholly-owned ECL Developments Limited, held a 41.5 percent equity accounted interest in Crombie REIT (40.3 percent on a fully diluted basis).
+The market value of its 41.5 percent ownership interest in Crombie REIT equaled \$883.6 million.

 Pursuant to a development agreement dated March 23, 2006 between ECL Properties Limited ("ECL") and Crombie REIT, ECL provides Crombie REIT with a preferential right to acquire all property developments proposed to be undertaken by ECL.
-The agreement is for an initial 10-year term, subject to an extension reached by mutual agreement.
+The agreement was for an initial 10-year term, subject to an extension reached by mutual agreement.
 In addition, pursuant to a Right of First Offer Agreement ("ROFO Agreement") dated August 3, 2011, the Company has agreed to provide to Crombie REIT a right of first offer to acquire any property that it intends to dispose of subject to certain exceptions.

-Sobeys is Crombie REIT's largest tenant in terms of percentage contribution to total annual minimum rent, representing 50.6 percent of annual minimum rent.
+Sobeys is Crombie REIT's largest tenant in terms of percentage contribution to total annual minimum rent, representing 53.1 percent of annual minimum rent.

 The strong relationship between the Company and Crombie REIT represents an important strategic partnership that delivers benefits for both entities.
 The Company's ownership interest in Crombie REIT provides the benefits of commercial real estate ownership, including steady income growth and capital appreciation, with a like-minded partner.
-For Crombie REIT, the relationship provides preferred access to high-quality retail properties, in part through its right of first offer contained in the ROFO Agreement.
+For Crombie REIT, the relationship provides preferred access to high-quality retail properties, in part through the ROFO Agreement.